unparalleled-js/docs-1/developing-connectors/sdk-2/data-format/request_format_multipart_form.md

 </table>

 ## Variations
-In some cases, the `file:` key in the payload should be the name of the file and there is no need for the `file_name:` key value pair in the payload.
-To satisfy this, you can adjust your payload where to this.
+In some cases, the name of the file must be explicitly stated in the multipart form as part of the file payload, instead of a separate key-value pair, like the previous example.
+To satisfy this, you can adjust your payload to this.

+> Note: this file name is different from the payload key (`file:`)

 ```ruby
 execute: lambda do |connection, input|